crankyspock/rpi-pid-chamber/README.md

 Make a close-fitting MDF skirt to support the XPS foam chamber.
 ![MDF shelf to support the enclosure](https://user-images.githubusercontent.com/56422704/194804841-80fb968f-5ce3-4871-893a-2cf5621d8a06.jpeg)
 The width must be able to accomodate the thickness of the XPS foam you are using.
 Measure out and cut the sides and the top.
 In one of the sides, use a router/sharp knife to make a rebate for an acrylic window to monitor print progress.
-This acrylic window is important as it allows heat to enter/escape from the chamber.
-I have a piece of XPS foam I use to cover the window if the ambient temperature is too low.
-If heat does not enter/exit the chamber, the TEC oscillates between cooling and heating.
-It is better if it is 'pulling' against a small inflow/outflow of heat.
+I have a piece of XPS foam I use to cover the window when printing.
+In some instances, leaving the window uncovered results in good performance, as the heater/cooler is 'pulling' against a small inflow/outflow of heat.
+But this is very sensitive to the PID variables, as well as the chamber/ambient temperature difference.
 ![Acrylic window](https://user-images.githubusercontent.com/56422704/194804890-a619e3f5-5301-49ac-a04f-76f77bd12849.jpeg)
 In the top, create an opening to accomodate the small heatsink of the TEC Cooler.
 ![TEC on top of the chamber](https://user-images.githubusercontent.com/56422704/194804907-6e3036b9-fbe8-486a-9cb3-148e156bc091.jpeg)